AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Data Processing/Configure decompression rules for ZIP packages.md

 OSS can automatically decompress ZIP packages uploaded to buckets.
 After you configure decompression rules, all ZIP packages uploaded to the folders specified in the rules are automatically decompressed.

 Function Compute is activated.
-You can activate Function Compute on the[Function Compute details](https://www.alibabacloud.com/zh/product/function-compute?spm=a2796.7919406.3156523820.144.5fd33c37asF0wx) page.
+You can activate Function Compute on the [Function Compute details](https://www.alibabacloud.com/zh/product/function-compute?spm=a2796.7919406.3156523820.144.5fd33c37asF0wx) page.

 OSS uses Function Compute to decompress uploaded ZIP packages.
 The following flowchart shows the decompression process.